klaytn/klaytn-docs/docs/dapp/json-rpc/public-en.md

 #### Service Provider: Fantrie

-These public nodes are provided to the community by third party services and can take commercial service traffic.
+These public endpoints are provided to the community by third party services and can take commercial service traffic.
 However, as a third party service we cannot guarantee uptime and stability.

-**RPC**
+**HTTPS**

 - `https://klaytn01.fandom.finance/`